-Submissions can be made in English or Spanish, but please note that SASE’s principal working language is English.
-Paper submissions in Spanish will be processed by the Spanish-language Network M unless otherwise specified by network or mini-conference organizers.
+For SASE’s annual conference, submissions can be made in English or Spanish, but please note that SASE’s principal working language is English.
+Paper submissions in Spanish should be submitted to the Spanish-language Network M unless otherwise specified by network or mini-conference organizers.

 PAPER AND SESSION PROPOSALS